Hemodialysis: Dialyzer

-The dialyzer is the piece of equipment that actually filters the blood.
+The dialyzer is the piece of equipment that filters the blood.
 Almost all dialyzers in use today are of the hollow-fiber variety.
 A cylindrical bundle of hollow fibers, whose walls are composed of semi-permeable membrane, is anchored at each end into potting compound (a sort of glue).
 This assembly is then put into a clear plastic cylindrical shell with four openings.
 One opening or blood port at each end of the cylinder communicates with each end of the bundle of hollow fibers.
 This forms the "blood compartment" of the dialyzer.
 Two other ports are cut into the side of the cylinder.
 These communicate with the space around the hollow fibers, the "dialysate compartment."
 Blood is pumped via the blood ports through this bundle of very thin capillary-like tubes, and the dialysate is pumped through the space surrounding the fibers.
 Pressure gradients are applied when necessary to move fluid from the blood to the dialysate compartment.